 A genome wide dosage suppressor network reveals genetic robustness and a novel mechanism for Huntington's disease, Patra B, Kon Y, Sevold A M, Yadav G, Frumkin J P, Vallabhajosyula R R, Hintze A, Østman B, Schossau J, Bhan A, Marzolf B, Tamashiro J K, Kaur A, Baliga N S, Grayhack E J, Adami C, Galas D J, Raval A, Phizicky E M, Ray A, in review.

-Gene expression analysis of E. coli strains provides new insights into the role of gene regulation in diversification, Vital M, Benli Chai B, Østman B, Cole J, Konstantinidis K, Tiedje J (2014) The ISME Journal, accepted for publication.
+Gene expression analysis of E. coli strains provides new insights into the role of gene regulation in diversification, Vital M, Benli Chai B, Østman B, Cole J, Konstantinidis K, Tiedje J (2014), The ISME Journal.

 Evolutionary metagenomics reveal selection in complex microbial communities, Østman B, Teal T, Gomez-Alvarez V, Smith, B, Venkataraman A, Williams B, Schmidt T, in preparation.